AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 1. Select **[!UICONTROL Save]** to confirm the selected Data view.
 Select **[!UICONTROL Cancel]** to cancel.

 A Data view is tied to a Customer Journey Analytics [Connection](/help/connections/overview.md).
 And a Connection is based on a sandbox within your organization.
-Once you save the configuration, **[!UICONTROL Sandbox]** is auto populated with the proper name of the sandbox, based on the selected Data view.
+Once you save the configuration, the **[!UICONTROL Sandbox]** is auto populated with the proper name of the sandbox, based on the selected Data view.

 ### Experience capture and definition {#onboarding-experiences}